TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 5 - Network Metrics/2.5.1-why-network-monitoring-is-unique/_index.md

 The third difference is that the hardware itself can provide different functionalities.

 - For compute, you have servers.
-While they may have different form factors or specifications, they all serve the same purpose—to provide processing power and a set of working memory for hypervisor or VM.
+While they may have different form factors or specifications, they all serve the same purpose-to provide processing power and a set of working memory for hypervisor or VM.
 - For network, you have a variety of network services (firewall and load balancer) in addition to the basic network functionalities (switch, router, and gateway).
 You need to monitor all of them to get a complete picture.
 These functionalities can take the form of software or hardware.

 The fourth difference is the nature of network.